gitlabhq/omnibus-gitlab/doc/development/deprecating-and-removing-support-for-an-os.md

 who are affected by this by making sure:

 - We can build packages for the next version of the OS.
-- Our package repository provider, [Packagecloud](https://packagecloud.io/),
-  supports packages for the new version.
+- Our package repository supports packages for the new version.

 After we decide to deprecate support for an OS, we tell affected users through appropriate channels, including: